vdaas/vald/CONTRIBUTING.md

 ## Before filing an issue

-If you are unsure whether you have found a bug, please consider asking in the [vald slack](https://vald-community.slack.com/messages/CN1RDC8NB) first.
+If you are unsure whether you have found a bug, please consider asking in the [Vald Slack](https://join.slack.com/t/vald-community/shared_invite/zt-db2ky9o4-R_9p2sVp8xRwztVa8gfnPA) first.
 If the behavior you are seeing is confirmed as a bug or issue, it can easily be re-raised in the issue tracker.

 ## Filing issues

-Sensitive security-related issues should be reported to [vald slack security](https://vald-community.slack.com/messages/CN1RDC8NB) .
+Sensitive security-related issues should be reported to the security channel in the [Vald Slack](https://join.slack.com/t/vald-community/shared_invite/zt-db2ky9o4-R_9p2sVp8xRwztVa8gfnPA) .

 Otherwise, when filing an issue, make sure to answer these five questions: